aws-samples/container-patterns/pattern/elastic-file-system-aws-copilot/index.md

 #### Hydrate volume

 Once the application deploys you can open it's URL in your browser, but all you will see is a 403 Forbidden error.
 This is because the EFS filesystem starts out empty.
-Let's fix that.
+Let's fix that now.

 Use the following command to open a shell to a task from the service: